 - C.1 Formulate the model as an open queueing network (see Figure 2).
 Define the proper variables and motivate your assumptions.
 Be clear! - C.2 Give an expression for the joint probability distribution of the number of request present at each of the three queues/nodes.
 Be precise! - C.3 Give an expression for the expected total response time of the system.
-Motivate how you get this answer. - C.4 Assuming that the processing times are exponentially distributed instead of gamma-distributed.
-What impact would that have on the distribution of the numbers of request at each of the queues?
+Clearly motivate how you get this answer. - C.4 Assuming that the processing times are exponentially distributed instead of gamma-distributed.
+What impact would that have on the expected response times at each of the queues?
+And would it have an impact on the variability of the response times?
 Motivate your answer.